Native Bird Care of Sisters, Oregon

 • Bleach once a week or more if you have sick birds.

-• Bleach once to twice a month if diseases are going around.
+• Bleach once to twice a month without disease.

 • Never use a wipe!